gbaeke/quick-guides/helm/README.md

 # check the line that contains image:
 # the output should be:
 # - image: "{{.Values.image.repository }}:{{ .Values.image.tag | default .Chart.AppVersion }}"
+# this uses the image repo and image tag from values.yaml; in image.tag is empty than use appVersion defined in Chart.yaml
 cat deployment.yaml | grep image:

 # run helm template again and grep for image: